ROSWELL TAI CHI

 Your Instructor

 I am Brian Sutton, the owner/instructor/Sifu of Roswell Tai Chi.
-In 2005, I established Roswell Tai Chi school as a way of sharing the numerous benefits and principles of this life enhancing practice.
+In 2005, I established Roswell Tai Chi school as a way of sharing the benefits and principles of this life enhancing practice.
 I currently teach the Yang style 8 step form, Yang style 60 movement Tai Chi form, Guang Ping 64 form, push hands, Tai Chi sword and cane forms as well as a variety of Qigong sets.

 Brian Sutton